simphony/framework/README.rst

 .. note::

-   individual simphony plugins can be installed using the related targets.
+   The simphony-plugins target will try to install all known plugins.
+Individual simphony plugins can be installed using the related targets.

 Complete script